okdana/shu2/doc/style.md

 * Consumer-script source files SHOULD include a 'help block' comment block.
 The format/syntax of these blocks is described in the source for `shu:meta:help`.

-* Both 'doc block' and 'help block' comment blocks should be followed by an empty line.
+* Both 'doc block' and 'help block' comment blocks SHOULD be followed by an empty line.

 * All other comments MUST begin with a single `#` (hash) and MUST NOT be